 Symptoms: A dog experiencing bloat will act very restless and anxious.
 They will have a tight chest, and possibly also foamy saliva.
 Other symptoms include attempts to vomit, gagging, shallow breathing, and pacing.

 Causes: Gastric torsion is typically caused rapid eating or drinking, or consuming too much water after eating.
 It may also be caused by stress or anxiety.
 Exercise just after eating or drinking can lead to a greater risk of bloat.

-Treatment: Treatment requires immediate surgery as untreated animals have little to no chance of survival.
+Treatment: If your dog displays symptoms of gastric torsion, it is important to seek immediate veterinary care.
+Treatment involves immediate surgery as untreated animals have little to no chance of survival.